nicoolas25/flypper/README.md

 Please make sure to update tests as appropriate.

+### Work in progress you can contribute to

+* Testing the web UI with [pytest and selenium](https://pytest-selenium.readthedocs.io/en/latest/user_guide.html)
+* Better support prefixes within the web UI, so redirections work
+* Write tutorials and recipes in the `docs/`

 ### Upcoming feature ideas

 * Javascript SDK
-* Tracking flag usage efficiently
+* Tracking flags usage efficiently
 * More storage backends

 ## Credits